gjmills/VRLookingGame/README.md

 # VRLookingGame

-This is a place-holder for the game "Look Look Information", which is based on the game "Dance Dance Revolution"
+This is a place-holder for the game "Look Look In:Formation" which is based on the game <A HREF = "https://en.wikipedia.org/wiki/Dance_Dance_Revolution">Dance Dance Revolution</A>